About Long-Term Care Insurance (LTC)

 - Works like health insurance – you pay the premium and if you never need care, your premium goes to pay for someone else’s care, just like health insurance, homeowner’s insurance and car insurance.
 The premium stops when you start receiving benefits.
 Rates can increase.
 A couple of companies (National Guardian Life and Thrivent) will let you pay it off in 10 years, and the 10-pay premium for NGL is guaranteed to never increase.
 These plans are available in the open market.
 New York Life, Northwestern Mutual and Bankers Life are available only from agents of those companies.

-- LTC insurance linked to either life insurance or an annuity to make it possible to return the premium to your family if you never need care.
+- LTC insurance linked to either life insurance or an annuity to make it possible to return a death benefit to your family if you never need care.
 Healthier people get better leverage from the life insurance version.

 - Three companies pay a monthly benefit in 100% cash so you can use the money however you want, including paying family members and other non-licensed caregivers.* [Brighthouse (spinoff from MetLife), Nationwide and Securian (Minnesota Life).
 The value is no one knows what care will look like in the future….robots, anyone?
 And you don’t have to submit bills/receipts, etc. to document all of your care.
-Brighthouse has the best deal but is expected to increase the premium for new applicants around the third week of September.
+Lincoln Financial’s MoneyGuard Fixed Advantage lets you have half of the monthly benefit in cash.

-- Like traditional policies, other hybrids pay when claims are filed up to a daily or monthly maximum [OneAmerica, New York Life, Mass Mutual.
-Lincoln Financial has a new policy that pays 1/3 of the benefit paid in cash in addition to the monthly benefit.
+- Like traditional policies, other hybrids pay when claims are filed up to a daily or monthly maximum [OneAmerica, New York Life, Mass Mutual, Thrivent].

 Whichever kind of policy you buy, be sure to consider inflation.
 Phyllis Shelton, my go-to person for long-term care insurance expects the cost of care to almost triple in 20 years and quadruple in 30.
 Buy what you can afford, but whatever the insurance pays is that much that doesn’t come out of your retirement savings.

 Phyllis also brought to my attention that some states are gearing up to require workers to have long-term care insurance.
-For example, beginning in 2022, Washington State will require most workers who don’t have their own LTCi policy to contribute 0.58% of their salary into a state program that will provide eligible residents up to $100 a day in LTC benefits.
-Employees who wish to opt out have to purchase a private policy before November 1, 2021.
-Most companies have stopped selling as they got too many applications to handle before the deadline.
-Only two companies are left that can do it.
+For example, beginning in July, 2023, Washington State will require most workers who don’t have their own LTCi policy to contribute 0.58% of their salary into a state program that will provide eligible residents up to $100 a day in LTC benefits.
+Employees who wish to opt out had to purchase a private policy before November 1, 2021.
+Most companies stopped selling before that date as they got too many applications to handle before the deadline.

 Washington is the first state to enact such a program.
 But others are moving in the same direction.
 California has passed legislation to put together a plan and figure out how much payroll tax it will take to fund it.
-Illinois, Michigan, Minnesota, Hawaii and Oregon are considering their own state programs.
+New York, Pennsylvania, and Minnesota also have legislation in process.
+Other states that seem to be considering it are Alaska, Colorado, Hawaii, Illinois, Michigan, Missouri, North Carolina, Oregon and Utah.

 If you live in a state that will be requiring participation in a public LTCi program, please don’t assume it will provide everything you need.
 As the Washington state program shows, the lifetime benefits can be a lot less than many families will need.